 Bank profitability is captured by return on assets (ROA) and return on equity (ROE).
 To better understand the underlying movements of the ROA, we also explore its three main components: net interest income (NII), non-interest income (NNI), and loan loss provision (LLP), all expressed as percentages to total assets.
 Figure 3 shows the evolution of these five measures over time.
 The lines represent the median for each group of banks in each quarter, and the shaded areas show the cross-sectional dispersions across banks.
 Only banks that are present throughout the sample period are included, comprising of 23 banks.
 From Figure 3a, no clear downward trend of profitability in recent years under the low rate environment is observed, though the dispersion of NII among banks increases.
 This is mainly because NII of small banks declines in recent years and considerably diverge from medium and large banks (Figure 3b).
 Small banks also show decreasing ROA and ROE trends during the last few years as compared to medium and large banks, and they generally hold lower levels of LLP.
-Median ROA and ROE of medium banks are volatile and dipped below zero a few times during the sample period, possibly driven by irregular movements of some individual banks given a small number of banks in the medium bank category.
+Median ROA and ROE of medium banks are volatile and dipped below zero a few times during the sample period.
+Given a small number of banks in the medium bank category, the medians could be driven by movements of some individual banks.